 4. Don’t Go for Dental Cleaning (Scaling) too Often

 Visiting a dentist for getting your teeth cleaned (scaling) is good.
 Scaling removes stubborn deposits and plaque from the hidden parts of your teeth and also whitens your teeth to a certain extent.
 But going overboard can weaken your otherwise healthy gums and teeth.
 If you want strong teeth, be careful about how many times a year you get scaling done.

-You can keep teeth healthy and strong if you include healthy drinks and avoid unhealthy ones.
-Try to consume healthy drinks like juice, herbal tea, coconut water, milk, and lassi.
+You can keep teeth healthy and active if you include healthy drinks and avoid unhealthy ones.
+Try to consume healthy beverages like juice, herbal tea, coconut water, milk, and lassi.
 And keep carbonated drinks to a minimum.
 Those so-called refreshing drinks weaken the enamel, and can also make your teeth prone to infections.

 Eat cold things first and hot things later.
 Let’s say you like your ice creams as much as you like your coffees.
-Make sure you enjoy your ice cream first and coffee later.
-It’s important, especially if you have sensitive gums and teeth.
+Make sure you enjoy your ice cream first and coffee afterwards.
+It’s essential, especially if you have sensitive gums and teeth.

 The Age Old Indian Wisdom for healthy teeth – Datun.